 The benefits of the program include HMO medical, dental and vision insurance coverage for yourself and your dependents.

 A $1,000 annual travel stipend will be provided for you to attend the annual meeting of the American Association of Cancer Research or a similar conference.
+It is highly recommended that an abstract be submitted.

 The mentor in whose laboratory you will be working will provide research equipment, supplies and lab space for your entire training period during which you will be executing your research project.